- Asset Highlights

-The Brewery Creek Project has been drilled by several companies, with a total of approximately 3,202 unique drill holes and approximately 239,150 meters of drilling.
-A total of 697 drill holes totaling 97,112 meters have been drilled since 2009.
+The Brewery Creek Project has been drilled by several companies, with a total of approximately 3,213 unique drill holes and approximately 240,048 meters of drilling.
+A total of 708 drill holes totaling 98,010 meters have been drilled since 2009.
 The drillhole database for the current NI 43-101 Technical Report contains 3,199 drillholes with assay values that fall within all of the model areas as well as ongoing exploration areas.
 An additional 137 drill holes totaling 15,623 meters were completed in 2019 and will be included in the updated resource estimate.

 Gustavson constructed a 3D block model for each resource area in MicroModel® modeling software.
 Domains were created for each resource area initially based on lithology.
 The overall lithology was condensed into three main groups; monzonites/volcanic intrusives, sediments, and altered.
 Drillholes were composited at nominal 3-meter down-hole intervals honoring lithologic contacts.
 Thus, composites are as close to 3 meters as possible, but always end at a lithologic contact.
 Partial intervals less than 3 meters length were merged with neighboring intervals.
 The 3-meter composite length was chosen with the 5 meters x 5 meters x 3 meters block size to model the (mostly) shallowly dipping deposits.

-Oxide blocks were reported inside a $1600 Au LG pit, and the reporting cutoff was based on $1325/oz Au, corresponding to the 2-year trailing average gold price, and below the current spot price greater than $1,450.
+Oxide blocks were reported inside a $1600 Au LG pit, and the reporting cutoff was based on $1325/oz Au, corresponding to the 2-year trailing average gold price, and below the current spot price.
 The parameters for pit construction are listed in Table 14-7.
 Oxidation generally conforms to surface topography but penetrates deeper along structures into altered intrusive rocks and is also noted deeper in pyritized sedimentary rocks at or near intrusive contacts.
 A probabilistic indicator oxide model was constructed to completely capture the complex occurrence of oxide material.
-All sulfide blocks were classified as Inferred.
+All sulfide blocks located within the pits were classified as Inferred.

 Table 14-7 Oxide Pit Parameters